JasonLiu1229/master-thesis/code/tuner/README.md

 # Tuner information

-This tuner is designed for Ollama Instruct models.
-It may also work with other models that operate similarly, such as Mistral.
+This tuner is made for Qwen model.

 ## Requirements